crowdbotics/modules/modules/faq/modules/faq/README.md

 The parent view styling (which contains search bar and Flatlist) can be upodated from `options.js` of module and the render item (or Flatlist item) styling can be updated from `FAQItem.js`.

+## Pagination

+By default, per page returns 10 FAQs.
+If you want to change its value then you can update the recordsPerPage variable from `options.js`

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.